E Company, 506th Infantry Regiment (United States): Training and composition

-World War II

 Mutiny protesting Sobel's leadership

 While waiting for the invasion of Normandy, Easy Company was located at Aldbourne, Wiltshire, England.

 The tension that had been brewing between Winters and Sobel came to a head.
-For some time, Winters had privately held concerns over Sobel's ability to lead the company in combat.
+For some time, Winters (then a 1st lieutenant) had privately held concerns over Sobel's ability to lead the company in combat.
 Many of the enlisted men in the company had come to respect Winters for his competence and had also developed their own concerns about Sobel's leadership.
 Winters later said that he never wanted to compete with Sobel for command of Easy Company; still, Sobel attempted to bring Winters up on trumped-up charges for "failure to carry out a lawful order".
 Feeling that his punishment was unjust, Winters requested that the charge be reviewed by court-martial.
 One day after Winters' punishment was set aside by battalion commander Major Robert L. Strayer, Sobel brought Winters up on another charge.
 During the investigation, Winters was transferred to the Headquarters Company and appointed as the battalion mess officer.

 A number of the company's non-commissioned officers (NCOs) decided to give the regimental commander, Colonel Robert Sink, an ultimatum: replace Sobel, or they would surrender their stripes.
 Sink was not impressed.
-He demoted to private the two platoon sergeants who were considered to be the ringleaders of the NCOs, Terrence 'Salty' Harris and Myron Ranney, and transferred them to A Company and I Company respectively.
+He demoted to private and transferred to other companies the two platoon sergeants who were considered to be the ringleaders: Terrence "Salty" Harris (sent to A Company, he would be killed by a sniper during the Battle of Carentan on 18 June 1944) and Myron Ranney, sent to I Company.

 Still, Sink realized that something had to be done and decided to transfer Sobel out of Easy Company, giving him command of a new parachute training school at Chilton Foliat.
 Winters' court-martial was set aside and he returned to Easy Company as a lieutenant of 1st Platoon.
 Winters later said he felt that despite his differences with Sobel, at least part of Easy Company's success had been due to Sobel's strenuous training and high expectations.

 In February 1944, First Lieutenant Thomas Meehan was given command of Easy Company.

 Shortly after their transfer, Harris and Ranney joined the Pathfinders, which consisted of around 80 volunteers from every unit who would land first and guide the way for the main waves of the invasion.
 Being a Pathfinder was a difficult job, and it meant being out in front and facing the German army alone.
 Shortly before the invasion, Ranney wrote to Winters, pleading his case, and five days before the invasion, orders came in transferring Ranney back to Easy Company.